pelinhangisi/pelinhangisi/README.md

 I'm a Jr. Front-End Developer 💻 & Interior Designer 🎨!
 </h2>

-* An energetic and motivated software developer: I am Jr. Frontend Developer, I am enthusiastic and detail oriented, engaged in design.
+* An energetic and motivated software developer: I'm Jr. Frontend Developer, I'm enthusiastic and detail oriented, engaged in design.
 * I love the whole process of developing creative websites.
 * I like to spend time finding caches and meeting new people.
-* I am a person who can find practical solutions to the problems encountered, is passionate with the desire to learn and loves teamwork.
+* I'm a person who can find practical solutions to the problems encountered, is passionate with the desire to learn and loves teamwork.

 <p align="center">